sagemath/trac_to_gh/Issue 7910.md

 # Issue 7910: mpir.1.2.2 fails to build on Open Solaris 06/2009 in VirtualBox no ABI=64

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7910

 Original creator: jsp